-11. Vox Music Player
+13. Vox Music Player

-I’ve always found “Vox Music Player” to be a full-fledged music player app.
+I’ve always found the “Vox Music Player” to be a full-fledged music player app.
 Whether you want to store a lot of music or keep your entire playlists in the right order, it will stand up to your needs.

 Install: iOS (free, $4.99/month)

-12. Radsone Hi-Res Player
+14. Radsone Hi-Res Player

 For keeping the entire music library perfectly in sync, “Radsone Hi-Res Player” is as good as any music app.
 With the implementation of Distinctive Clear Technology (DCT), it delivers impressive sound quality by getting rid of digital artifacts.

 Install: iOS (free, in-app purchases available)